-A complete pier closure is necessary during the peak construction works.
+A complete pier closure is necessary for about six months when construction commences.
 The closure will allow repairs to be done with minimal interruptions so that the pier can be reopened as quickly as possible and minimise further impacts to the community and marine life.
 Fencing and signage will be in place to communicate access restrictions.

 Alternative berthing, angling and pier walking opportunities will be available at nearby piers such as Rosebud, Dromana, Sorrento and Portsea.
 The adjacent Rye Boat Ramp jetty also continues to provide short term berthing opportunities.